How to Make a Partial Withdrawal from a PPF Account?

 1. Contribution Continuation: If you choose to continue contributing after the 15-year period, you can withdraw up to 60% of the balance at the time of extension during the next 5-year extension period.

-2. Withdrawal Limit: You can only make one withdrawal per year during the extension period.
+2. Withdrawal Limit: You can only make one withdrawal per financial year during the extension period.
 This helps you manage your funds better while still allowing you to benefit from the compounding effect of the remaining balance.

 Example: Let’s say you opened your PPF account in 2005, and by 2020, the balance in your account is Rs 15 lakh.
 Now, you extend the account from 2020 to 2025 with continued contributions.